tomh1lll/dudeml/README.md

 # dudeML
 A python script for the detection of duplications and deletions using machine learning.
+This tools is meant to identify small copy number variants within a chromosome with otherwise mostly consistent copy number.
 Note this tool works on most read data mapped to reference genome e.g. single-end short reads or MinION data, though all examples provided here use 100bp paired end reads.

 # 1. Requirements
 A number of programs are required to install.
 A majority of these can be installed via brew, apt, pip or conda.